 How to Roast Vegetables - 2 Methods

 Roasting vegetables can be done in the oven or on the grill.
-I am a seasonal person because during the winter I use the oven and ten to use root vegetables like potatoes, carrots, Brussel sprouts, beets...
+I am a seasonal person because during the winter I use the oven and tend to use root vegetables like potatoes, carrots, Brussel sprouts, beets...

 But, during the summer, in an effort to keep the kitchen cool, I love roasting vegetables outdoors on the grill and tend to roast fresh from our garden produce.

 For more on roasting vegetables on the grill, check out Grilled Summer Squash.